Skip to Content

 Q: What is your approach to teaching?

-I teach several methods-focused courses, and I genuinely enjoy helping students learn the tools that drive discoveries in neuroscience.
+I teach several methods-focused courses, and I genuinely enjoy helping students learn the tools behind discoveries in neuroscience.
 I believe good science requires both an important question and the right methods to answer it.
 My goal is for my students to learn how these methods are used in scientific discoveries, and how to choose and apply the right methods to answer their own research questions.

 Q: What do you enjoy outside of work?